A. C. Ewing: Academic career

 At Cambridge where, as Ayer contends, Ewing was "not well treated", he was "eventually" made a reader in 1954.
-And, after many years of lecturing for the university, he was finally elected a fellow of Jesus College in 1962, As Ayer, notes.
-Ewing "was an able philosopher, a good scholar and a prolific writer" but one that "never caught the idiom ... largely foisted on Cambridge in the 1930s by Ludwig Wittgenstein."
+And, after many years of lecturing for the university, he was finally elected a fellow of Jesus College in 1962, Ayer thought that Ewing "was an able philosopher, a good scholar and a prolific writer" but one that "never caught the idiom ... largely foisted on Cambridge in the 1930s by Ludwig Wittgenstein."
+Philosophers Roger Scruton and Malcolm Budd were among the students tutored by him during the later years of his career.

+Retirement and death

 After holding a visiting position in Colorado in 1963, he retired from Cambridge in 1966 with an Honorary Fellowship from Jesus College. and moved to Manchester.
 But in 1967 he took a visiting position at San Francisco State College (Note: The visit being one recalled by Rudolph H. Weingartner.) and in 1971 such a post at Delaware.

 He continued to write, working to complete Value and Reality: the Philosophical Case for Theism (1973) which was published posthumously.
 This was a work, Grice records, Ewing "had started writing for twenty-five years before its publication", and one "that had been his central concern for the last five years of his life".

 Ewing died of a stroke in Manchester, England, on 14 May 1973.
 He left his papers, and Goebel reports, his body, to the University of Manchester.
 His eyes went to Manchester Royal Eye Hospital and the rest to Manchester anatomy department.
-To "the Moral Science Library in SIdgwick Avenue, Cambridge, he left his picture of Kant."
+To "the Moral Science Library in Sidgwick Avenue, Cambridge, he left his picture of Kant."

 Ayer recalls Ewing "as naive, unworldly even by academic standards, intellectually shrewd, unswervingly honest and a devout Christian."
 Ayer also recalls teasing Ewing with the question of what he was most looking forward to in the afterlife, His immediate response being that "God will tell me whether there are synthetic a priori propositions."

 Blanshard paid tribute to Ewing in both a journal obituary, and within his own Library of Living Philosophers Festschrift.

 Thomas Hurka notes that "Grice's fine obituary of him is poignant, describing a man whose work was not appreciated at its true worth because of a change in philosophical fashion—and the arrogance of those who made the change—and irrelevant facts about his personality" but "that as parts of moral philosophy return to views like Ewing's his contributions are becoming better known."